UW-GDA/land-use-travel-patterns/README.md

-# Analyzing Travel Demand Patterns and Land Use in King County
+# Land Use, Transit Flows, and Demographics in King County

 ## Team Members
 * Kaitlyn Ng